 - Decide which features are “must-haves” for your needs.
 Massage and wireless remotes may be vital for some, and unnecessary for others.

 - Determine the type of mattress you will be using.
 Most modern adjustable beds do not include a mattress; the base is a separate piece (like a foundation or boxpsring).
 So, you will need to buy a mattress as well, and it’s typically more convenient and cheaper to buy your mattress with the adjustable base.
-Latex and memory foam around 10″ tend to work best, though certain air and spring beds may do okay.
+Latex and memory foam around 10″ tend to work best, though certain spring beds may do okay.

 - Determine the right bed size.
 Twin, twin XL and full are fine for one person, though couples should opt for a queen or split king for more space and customizability.
 People over 6ft may appreciate the added 4″ length of Cal kings.

 - Start comparing brands and features online to get an idea of what fits your criteria.
 Google is a great tool for this, and other shopping engines can help as well.

 - Develop a realistic budget.
 Take a look at average prices online so you know how much the features and setup you want will cost.
 Remember, if it sounds to good to be true…

 - Compare a range of retailers to get the best value, and keep an eye out for sales.
 Some retailers may price match competitors, too.
 When you feel confident in the product and price, go for it and start sleeping better!